luizvaz/DelphiEncryptionCompendium/README.md

 * Delphi 10.2 Win32

 ## 🚦 Wrap Up
 The main goal of this repository was to allow backward compatibility to projects that used DEC 3.0 as their solution.
-Using DEC 5.0 and above is not a option, because wrong results.
+Using DEC 5.0 and above will produce different results in some algorithms.

 ## License
 This project is licensed under a MIT/Freeware license.
 You are free to use the library for personal and commercial use but at your own risk.
 See LICENSE for details.